develevate1/Article-Preview-Component-built-using-JavaScript/README.md

 ## The Challenge

-- Your challenge is to build out this calculator app and get it looking as close to the design as possible..
+- Your challenge is to build out this Article Preview Component and get it looking as close to the design as possible..
 - Users should be able to:
-    - See the size of the elements adjust based on their device's screen size
+    - See the social media share links when they click the share icon
-    - Perform mathematical operations like addition, subtraction, multiplication, and division
+    - View the optimal layout for each page depending on their device's screen size
-    - Adjust the color theme based on their preference
+    - See hover states for all interactive elements on the page

 <br>